tanishaagarwal03/cs132-tagarwal/README.md

 - **Dynamic Feedback**: Real-time feedback shows the number of visible items after applying filters, improving usability.

 ### Reflection and Design Iteration
-A reflection document (`cp2-reflection.pdf`) is included to document the development process, including design decisions, key challenges, and user feedback.
+A reflection document (`cp\x-reflection.pdf`) is included to document the development process, including design decisions, key challenges, and user feedback for every CP.

 ## Future Work
 Future homework assignments and projects will be added to this repository as the course progresses.
 Each directory will follow a similar structure, ensuring that all files necessary for each project or homework are clearly organized.